Advertiser Disclosure

 Points Value: 0.83 cents per point

-3. Waldorf Astoria Park City (Park City, UT)
+2. Waldorf Astoria Park City (Park City, Utah)

 Spend time by the Waldorf Astoria Park City hot tub after a day of skiing.
 Image Credit: Hilton

-For travelers who like to ski in the winter and/or experience the mountains in the summer, the Waldorf Astoria Park City, located just 35 minutes from Salt Lake City International Airport (SLC), is a points hotel to consider booking.
+For travelers who like to ski in the winter or experience the mountains in the summer, the Waldorf Astoria Park City, 35 minutes from Salt Lake City International Airport (SLC), is a points hotel to consider.
 During ski season, this hotel offers easy access to both Deer Valley Resort and Park City Mountain.

-Guests at the Waldorf Astoria Park City have the option to book standard rooms or suites for their stay.
-Once on property, guests have access to golf, a pool, skiing, a restaurant, and a spa.
+Guests at the Waldorf Astoria Park City can book standard rooms or suites.
+Once on the property, guests have access to golf, a pool, skiing, a restaurant, and a spa.

-Park City Utah has summer and winter peak seasons and the summertime cash rate will be between $800 to $900 per night.
+Park City, Utah, has summer and winter peak seasons, and the summertime cash rate is around $550 per night for a base room.
 For travelers with Hilton points, the Waldorf Astoria Park City can be booked from 110,000 points per night.
-This means the return on points will be around 0.81 cents per point in value.
+This means the return on points will be around 0.5 cents per point in value.

-Hot Tip: As part of the hotel’s commitment to sustainability, guests have access to a private shuttle that will take you to the Park City Base area, Deer Valley Resort and Historic Main Street.
+Hot Tip: As part of the hotel’s commitment to sustainability, guests have access to a private shuttle that takes you to the Park City Base area, Deer Valley Resort and Historic Main Street.

 Points Required: From 110,000 points per night

-5. Grand Wailea Maui, A Waldorf Astoria Resort (Maui, Hawaii)
+3. Grand Wailea Maui, A Waldorf Astoria Resort (Hawaii)

 Grab a beach chair and watch the sunset at the Grand Wailea Maui.
 Image Credit: Hilton

-For U.S. travelers, and in particular, those travelers based on the West Coast, Hawaii is an outdoor vacation paradise.
+For U.S. travelers, and in particular, those travelers based on the West Coast, Hawaii is a vacation paradise.
 Diving, golf, hiking, snorkeling, and surfing are just a few of the many things to do when visiting any of the Hawaiian Islands.

 On the island of Maui, points and miles travelers will find the Grand Wailea Maui, A Waldorf Astoria Resort.
 Standard and club rooms, as well as suites, are options to book for your stay.
 Several restaurants, a spa, and a luau are also located on the property.

-Peak travel cash rates for the Grand Wailea Maui are between $700 to $800 per night.
-A minimum of 110,000 points per night are what you will need to book a free night.
-This means that the value of your Hilton points will be 0.73 cents per point.
+Peak travel cash rates for the Grand Wailea Maui start at $1,100 per night.
+You need a minimum of 110,000 points per night to book a redemption.
+This means that the value of your Hilton points would be a solid 1 cent per point.

 Hot Tip: The Grand Wailea Maui is not an all-inclusive resort.
 All on-property amenities and dining are charged in addition to the room rate.